40 days after plane crash, children found alive in Colombia

 The Cessna single-engine propeller plane was carrying three adults and the four children when the pilot declared an emergency due to engine failure.
 The small aircraft fell off the radar a short time later and a search for survivors began.

-Dairo Juvenal Mucutuy, another uncle, told local media that one of kids said he wanted to start walking.
+Dairo Juvenal Mucutuy, another uncle, told local media that one of the kids said he wanted to start walking.

 “Uncle, I want shoes, I want to walk, but my feet hurt,” Mr. Mucutuy said the child told him.